thunder-app/thunder/README.md

 1. Add any new tables or columns in `lib\src\core\database\tables.dart`
 2. Increment the schema version in `lib\src\core\database\database.dart`
-3. Run `dart run drift_dev make-migrations` to generate the proper migration logic and tests.
+3. Run `./flutter/bin/dart run drift_dev make-migrations` to generate the proper migration logic and tests.
 This will automatically create the new schema version.
 4. Implement the migration logic in `lib\src\core\database\database.dart`
-5. Run build_runner to regenerate the files: `dart run build_runner build`
+5. Run build_runner to regenerate the files: `./flutter/bin/dart run build_runner build`

 ## Conventions